First-home buyers lead the charge into biggest share of new mortgages

 - Economists question house market rally: NZ, Auckland house prices up 9%, sales up 7% - NZ Herald

-One purchaser, who wanted to be identified only as Dale, is about to become a homeowner for the first time, providing nothing scuppers his agreement.
+One buyer, who wanted to be identified only as Dale, is about to become a homeowner for the first time, providing nothing scuppers his agreement.

 "It feels like the market is so volatile at the moment.